-Section 1: Evaluating Trend-Following Moving Averages
+How Does Evaluating Trend-Following Moving Averages Work?

-The mathematical formula for the EMA at time step $t$ is:
+The mathematical formula for the EMA at time step t is:

-Section 4: EURUSD 3-Year Backtest Summary
+How Does EURUSD 3-Year Backtest Summary Work?

 | Indicator Setup | Total Net Return | Annualized Sharpe Ratio | Max Peak Drawdown | Trade Count |